kulics/koral/book-en/asynchronous.md

 Because computer processors have computational bottlenecks, we can not get everything going in a single-line-by-line fashion, and we often need to use asynchronous parallelism to solve computational problems in order to increase processing capacity.

-.Net platform has its own thread library `System.Threading`, more about the use of the thread can query the relevant interface.
+.Net platform has its own thread library `System:Threading`, more about the use of the thread can query the relevant interface.

 Here we talk about how to deal with the thread more easily, that is, asynchronous processing.